 Available for guests are Swedish-style, wood burning hot tubs situated on the terrace of each individual hut.
 From January 2024 you will need to pre-book a hot tub either by adding this to your booking as an ‘extra’ or emailing a request.

 Unlike electric spa hot tubs, these do not use chemicals, do not have filter systems or circulation pumps.

-For each stay the tub is drained, cleaned, sanitised and filled with fresh potable water, we use the water on the croft or discharge it into the nearby burn.
+For each stay the tub is drained, cleaned, sanitised and filled with fresh potable water – we use the water on the croft or discharge it into the nearby burn.
 The hot tub takes 3-4 hours to prepare and is available on check-in day.

 Use the eco fire lighters and a small amount of kindling to light the stove.
-Once the kindling is burning add a couple of small logs, and then when burning add more logs to build a large fire but don’t over fill the stove, you need to air to circulate to allow the logs to burn.
+Once the kindling is burning, add a couple of small logs and then when burning, add more logs to build a large fire but don’t over fill the stove since you need air to circulate.
 Once the logs are burning you will need to top up the stove with fresh logs every 20 mins.

 Once the water is warm, the tub is ready to enjoy!

 No glass is allowed in or near the hot tub – we provide plastic glasses specifically for use with the tub.

 When not in use please cover using the lid provided to retain heat and prevent debris from entering the tub.

 Only wood provided by or purchased from West Coast Hideaways can be used in the hot tub wood burner.

 We need to control the standard of fuel as damp/wet wood (wood with a high moisture content) can cause damage to the flue.
 We source our wood locally.